Mosterick/OOP_5/ReadMeFirst.txt

 This game works as follows
 You and yourfriends are nameing numbers from 1 to "n" ("n" is limitation for the game) And instead of numbers which are divisible by 3 or 5 you say something else

+If number you want to name is divisible by 3, you must say "Fiz" instead If number is divisible by 5, you say "Buz"
+And if number is divisible by 3 and 5, you say "FizBuz"

+Game ends when somebody makes mistake or you reach your limitation

+Have great fun!